About Us

 Read More

-Mr. Streater is an attorney at Feldman Shepherd as a personal injury, medical malpractice and civil rights attorney.
-He previously practiced law as a class action and collective action attorney in unpaid wage and employment discrimination matters at a Philadelphia based plaintiffs’ law firm and as a commercial litigator at a regional full service law firm.
-He also worked as a Federal Judicial Honors Clerk for the Honorable Chief Judge Theodore McKee in the Federal Third Circuit Court of Appeals and as a Law Clerk/Intern for the Pennsylvania Innocence Project.
+Mr. Streater is a personal injury, medical malpractice, and civil rights attorney at Feldman Shepherd where he works tirelessly to secure monetary and programmatic relief for his clients.
+Previously, he practiced class action and collective action law, focusing on unpaid wage and employment discrimination matters, and worked as a commercial litigator at a regional full-service law firm.
+He also served as a Federal Judicial Honors Clerk for the Honorable Chief Judge Theodore McKee of the Federal Third Circuit Court of Appeals and interned with the Pennsylvania Innocence Project.
+He has also been published in scholarly articles on the topics of land reform related to international law and domestic employment discrimination law.

 Email: